19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (a) the person sells, at any premises or place and in the course of business, any personal mobility device, PAB or bicycle;

-(b) at the time the personal mobility device, PAB or bicycle is sold or offered for sale, the personal mobility device, PAB or bicycle is a non‑compliant personal mobility device, non‑compliant PAB or non‑compliant bicycle (as the case may be);
+(b) at the time the personal mobility device, PAB or bicycle is sold or offered for sale, the personal mobility device, PAB or bicycle is a non‑compliant personal mobility device, non‑compliant PAB or non‑compliant bicycle (as the case may be); and

+[Act 38 of 2018 wef 02/01/2019]

-(c) at the time the personal mobility device, PAB or bicycle is sold or offered for sale, the person knows that, or is reckless as to whether or not, the buyer intends to ride the personal mobility device, non‑compliant PAB or non‑compliant bicycle on a public path; and
+(c) at the time the personal mobility device, PAB or bicycle is sold or offered for sale, the person knows that, or is reckless as to whether or not, the buyer intends to ride the personal mobility device, non‑compliant PAB or non‑compliant bicycle on a public path.

-(d) that buyer does ride the personal mobility device, PAB or bicycle on a public path.
+[Act 38 of 2018 wef 02/01/2019]

+(d) [Deleted by Act 38 of 2018 wef 02/01/2019]

 (2) In any proceedings for an offence under this section, it is not a defence for the accused to prove that warning notices were displayed in compliance with section 31 on the premises or place at which and when the sale took place.